2014 Sony Pictures hack

 On November 24, 2014, the hacker group "Guardians of Peace" leaked confidential data from the film studio Sony Pictures Entertainment (SPE).
 The data included employee emails, personal and family information, executive salaries, copies of then-unreleased films, future film plans, screenplays, and other information.
 The perpetrators then employed a variant of the Shamoon wiper malware to erase Sony's computer infrastructure.

 During the hack, the group demanded that Sony withdraw its then-upcoming film The Interview, a political satire action comedy film produced and directed by Seth Rogen and Evan Goldberg.
 The film stars Rogen and James Franco as journalists who set up an interview with North Korean leader Kim Jong Un only to then be recruited by the CIA to assassinate him.
 The hacker group threatened terrorist attacks at cinemas screening the film, resulting in many major U.S. theater chains opting not to screen The Interview.
 In response to these threats, Sony chose to cancel the film's formal premiere and mainstream release, opting to skip directly to a downloadable digital release followed by a limited theatrical release the next day.

 United States intelligence officials, after evaluating the software, techniques, and network sources used in the hack, concluded that the attack was sponsored by the government of North Korea, which has since denied all responsibility.

 Hack and perpetrators

-The exact duration of the hack is yet unknown.
-U.S. investigators say the culprits spent at least two months copying critical files.
-A purported member of the Guardians of Peace (GOP) who has claimed to have performed the hack stated that they had access for at least a year prior to its discovery in November 2014.
-The hackers involved claim to have taken more than 100 terabytes of data from Sony, but that claim has never been confirmed.
-The attack was conducted using malware.
-Although Sony was not specifically mentioned in its advisory, the United States Computer Emergency Readiness Team said that attackers used a Server Message Block (SMB) Worm Tool to conduct attacks against a major entertainment company.
-Components of the attack included a listening implant, backdoor, proxy tool, destructive hard drive tool, and destructive target cleaning tool.
-The components clearly suggest an intent to gain repeated entry, extract information, and be destructive, as well as remove evidence of the attack.
+The exact duration of the hack remains unknown.
+U.S. investigators said the attackers spent at least two months copying files, while an individual claiming involvement asserted access for up to a year before the breach was discovered in November 2014.
+The hackers claimed to have taken more than 100 terabytes of data, though this has not been independently verified.
+The attack involved malware and tools designed to gain persistent access, exfiltrate data, and destroy systems.
+U.S. cybersecurity officials reported that similar tools had been used in attacks against a major entertainment company, indicating an intent to steal information, cause damage, and erase evidence.